tnabtaf/pub_spork/README.md

                         reviewed and are in fact not duplicate titles.
 These will not get reported as duplicates.
   --curationpage CURATIONPAGE
-                        Where to put the HTML page to use to curate pubs.
+                        Where to put the HTML page listing all the pubs.
+                        Required for match runs.

 Report arguments:
   --reportformat REPORTFORMAT
                         What format to generate the report in.
-Options are markdown, and html.
+Options are html, and markdown.
   --tagyear             Produce table showing number of papers with each tag,
                         each year.
   --yeartag             Produce table showing number of papers with each year,
                         each tag.
-  --journalyear         Produce table showing number of papers in different
-                        journals, each year.
   --tagcountdaterange   Produce table showing number of papers that were
                         tagged with each tag during a given time period.
                         --entrystartdate and --entryenddate parameters are